-We practice in harmony with the elements and our bodily sensations, to cultivate non-conceptual Being (mindfulness), to realize the truth of our own nature.
-Just as the waters are ever-changing, as the trees and plants dance with the air element of wind, or as the sun appears and disappears through the clouds and coastal fog, we cultivate our awareness of impermanence, which is reflected in our constantly changing thoughts and feelings, and the arising and dissolving away of all forms.
-We practice surrender to the moment as it is unfolding, without clinging to any particular object, thought, or sensation--allowing all to arise and pass away within the field of our non-judging awareness.
+We practice in harmony with the elements as we experience them both in the natural world around us, as well as within the inner aliveness of our bodies.
+Practicing Bare Receptivity, we open to each moment's touch of sensation (seeing, hearing, feeling, smelling, tasting) without clinging or aversion.
+We discover the stillness within nature is reflected in the stillness of a quiet mind, where insight arises into our True Nature, and we begin to liberate ourselves from the tyranny of our fixed ideas.
+Just as the waters are ever-changing, as the trees and plants dance with the air element of wind, or as the sun appears and disappears through the clouds and coastal fog, we cultivate our awareness of impermanence, which is reflected in our constantly changing thoughts and feelings, and the arising and dissolving away of all conditioned forms.
+We practice surrender to each unique moment as it is unfolding, without clinging to any particular object, thought, or sensation--allowing all to arise and pass away within the field of our non-judging awareness.

 If you'd like to be notified of our schedule of retreats, sign up here.